Learn about key changes adopted in the BC Codes 2018.

 The BC Building Code 2018 clarifies requirements related to the Procedure for Factory Certification of Buildings to support enforcement practices.

 The BC Building Code 2018 references the 2011 edition of the North American Fenestration Standard/Specification for Windows, Doors, and Skylights (NAFS) and the 2017 edition of the Canadian Supplement to NAFS.

 The table of alternate compliance methods for heritage buildings is unique to B.C. and differs from the National Building Code 2015.
 The BC Building Code 2018 includes an updated table, with editorial corrections and updates to code sentence references.

 Mid-Rise Combustible Construction

 Following consultations with industry stakeholders and based on extensive research and evaluation, the BC Building Code 2018 has adopted the National Building Code 2015 provision for mid-rise combustible buildings with a variation specific to B.C.
 The variation will require 100 percent of the exterior cladding to have increased fire protection and 10 percent of a building’s perimeter to be located within 15 meters of a street or streets.
-More information on this update can be found in technical bulletin B18-06.
+More information on this update can be found in technical bulletin B18-06 (PDF).